WELCOME TO THE STRATEGIC FORUM

 Working Towards a Better Tomorrow

 The Strategic Forum (TSF) was founded in 1999 in New York City and expanded in 2004 to South Florida (Miami-Dade, Broward and Palm Beach Counties).
 It is an organization consisting of CEOs, entrepreneurs and business leaders who believe in forming deep business and personal relationships based on mutual respect and trust, and continual learning and intellectual enrichment.

 Current membership in the Strategic Forum represents a diverse group from public and private businesses and organizations.

 Members meet monthly in a private setting to engage with prominent invited guests from business, government and civic organizations, exchange ideas, update each other on current developments in their organizations and assist each other in their respective endeavors.

 The Strategic Forum has also instituted programs to engage select aspiring entrepreneurs and business school students.
-In South Florida, the Forum has a formal relationship with the Huizenga School of Business at Nova Southeastern University through which top-ranked MBA students attend meetings, receive mentors and have the opportunity to develop relationships with Forum members.
+In South Florida, the Forum has a formal relationship with the H. Wayne Huizenga College of Business and Entrepreneurship at Nova Southeastern University (NSU) through which top-ranked MBA students attend meetings, receive mentors, and have the opportunity to develop relationships with Forum members.